hpointu/hpointu.github.io/_drafts/2020-09-22-neovim-aniseed-plugin.md

 Here, you can start to get a feel of what it's like to be able to evaluate code on the fly, and see the result immediately.

-TODO: start populating the content of the window
+# populating the window with some content
 ...

 So we'll setup this simple function, that will serve as a stub that we're going to use to try out a few different ways of suggesting words to the user :